coolrankit/DreamboxSIreland/README.md

 1. Please backup necessary files before installing the plugin
 2. Then install the plugin using provided .ipk file
 3. Check the folder structure of installed plugin is as mentioned above or not.
 And also it has necessary permissions or not.
-4. Run the plugin and check if the plugin is working as expected or not.
+4. Run the plugin and check.